Black Desert PS4 Release Announced for Later in 2019

 Another major MMORPG will be coming to the PlayStation 4 soon.
 Developer Pearl Abyss officially announced that Black Desert will be heading to the platform later in 2019.
 While we’ll have to wait for a release date announcement, Black Desert will be available for preorder on July 2, 2019.
 The PlayStation 4 version follows prior releases on PC and the Xbox One.

-Black Desert originally released back in 2015 in Korea, and has since expanded to nations all over the world.
+Black Desert originally released back in 2015 in South Korea, and has since expanded to nations all over the world.
 While at first exclusive to PC, it later launched on the Xbox One earlier in 2019.
 It currently has 20 million players worldwide, and the expansion to the PS4 opens this hugely popular title to an even bigger audience.

 In Black Desert, players begin their journey by creating a character of their own, using what Pearl Abyss describes as “the most developed character customization system of any game” currently available.
 Once you have the perfect hero, you’ll be able to enter the massive open-world map, though be alert.
 You’ll have to master its real-time combat system to ensure you survive.
 Black Desert will also be PlayStation 4 Pro enhanced, allowing you to experience this world in full 4K!